 Having conversational Spanish will help you fend for yourself in one of the many Spanish speaking countries.

 Getting to grips with the the basics of the native language of Luz Casal will allow you to fully enjoy your stay, meet locals, and ask for practical information.

 It’s possible to improve your Spanish while traveling, but there are also a lot of solutions to learn Spanish before packing your bags for the holidays.

-We must therefore opt for an accelerated and effective method of learning Spanish with a lot of oral skills.
+However, if time isn’t on your side in terms of learning how to speak Spanish, you will need an accelerated and effective method of learning Spanish with a lot of oral skills.
 With this way of learning a foreign language you can become fluent or even bilingual in a couple of months.

 By using this learning method, you have several undeniable advantages:

 For example, the free Nemo Spanish application allows you to register to correct your accent and pronunciation mistakes.
 It is a good way to work on your listening skills before speaking to Spanish speakers.
 Learning a language can be made easier by hearing how natives use certain tenses and vocab, and some apps are able to simulate this.

 And if they can’t they can set you up for a real life conversation with a native speaker in Spanish.